 - Precision F-Strike: Peter to Tevin: "Stay the FUCK away from my listing!"
 Also, the self-deprecating "...fuck" after leaving Sydney an incredibly awkward message.

-- Ragtag Bunch of Misfits: Peter's groomsmen include his father, gay brother, the man dates... and Lou Ferrigano
+- Ragtag Bunch of Misfits: Peter's groomsmen include his father, his gay brother, the man he dated... and Lou Ferrigno.

 - Running Gag: Peter's awkwardness around Sydney lasts quite a while, bordering on schoolboyish infatuation.
 The resulting gag is Peter's utter inability to think up a half decent, or even intelligible, nickname for Sydney.

 - Every one of Peters impressions sounding like a leprechaun.

 - Sherlock Scan: Sydney is able to determine an open house patron's economic, relationship and flatulence status just by watching him for a few minutes.

 - Speak Now or Forever Hold Your Peace: Played with as Sydney isn't trying to steal Peter from Zooey but is showing his love for Peter.
 If you listen closely Sydney arrives as the priest says "If anyone can show just cause why they should not marry."

 - Terrible Interviewees Montage Peter's "man-date" montage is an example of an adaptation of the romantic comedy variation.